Welcome to the Web River, a Teacher's Journey through an Educational Landscape

 Quick Connect

-I teach Social Studies, Geography, and other stuff in the "Lower Great White North" as a colleague puts it.
-I'm also a husband/dad/brother/son, slactivist/theorist on nature & culture of learning, tech pundit, university instructor and PhD student, pro-D guy, ethnic Mennonite, Tolkien fan, Douglas Fir impersonator, part Sasquatch, and all Canadian.
+For most of my adult life, I have taught Social Studies, Geography, and other stuff in the "Lower Great White North," as a colleague puts it.
+More recently I've been working in teacher education at UNBC.
+I'm also a slactivist/theorist on nature & culture of learning, tech pundit, university instructor and PhD candidate, pro-D guy, ethnic Mennonite, Tolkien fan, Douglas Fir impersonator, part Sasquatch, and all Canadian.
 If that's not enough for you, check out the About page.
 Lots of pics of cars and beards.

 |

-2019-20 is my seventh year in the position of Prince George District Teachers' Association Professional Development Fund Administrator.
+My Jobs2023-2024 is my eleventh year in the position of Prince George District Teachers' Association Professional Development Fund Administrator.
 This job involves planning Pro-D events, helping and collaborating with teachers to connect their professional learning goals with opportunities, organizing a major conference, and coordinating the use of Pro-D time and resources.
 More details on the PGDTA Pro-D site.

-EDUC 460 Curriculum & Instruction: Secondary English Language Arts & Social Studies.
-For 2nd year Teacher Candidates in the UNBC School of Education.
+EDUC 361 Curriculum & Instruction: Secondary English Language Arts & Social Studies.
 Big Question: What is the purpose of your classroom and will your students concur? (alignment of intention, being, and knowing)

 SOCIAL STUDIES 9: Students will develop critical thinking skills and come to know how Canada has been influenced by ideas, environment, power, and identity.
 Students will be successful in this course when they can demonstrate their capacity to interpret evidence, assess and defend positions, conduct inquiry related to our course topics.
 Students completing Social Studies 9 will be able to tell a fuller, more inclusive story about Canada and have a sense of their own place in Canada’s past, present, and future.
 Big Question: Why Canada?